warashibetrader/warashibetrader.github.io/_posts/2022-02-01-crypto-space.md

 ---
-title: "A jargon-less introduction to crypto"
+title: "A jargonless introduction to crypto"
 ---

 When I started this blog a few weeks ago, I basically knew nothing about cryptocurrency and defi.
 I now know a little.
 Here is what I have learned, using no jargon.